SNY7/meteord/README.md

 **MeteorD for China users

+1. Add Ali Debian mirror to sources.list
-1. Install node from Taobao mirror
+2. Install node from Taobao mirror
-2. Change npm to cnpm
+3. Add Taobao npm registry

 **MeteorD supports these two ways.
 Let's see how to use MeteorD**